 The decision was for member funds – not-for-profit health insurers (or roughly 27 funds) – to delay the rate change for at least six months.
 Later in the year, the decision will be reviewed, and it will be decided whether the delay will be extended further.

 Other non-member funds also delayed their rate rise, and at least one fund independently moved to postpone the rate change by a full 12 months.

-How will I know if my premium increases?
+How will I know if my premium is changing?

-Before insurers can raise their premiums each year, they must submit the proposed increases to the Federal Government to ensure they’re sustainable, fair, and necessary.
+Before health funds can raise their premiums, they must submit their proposed increases to the Federal Government for approval.
+The Federal Government checks all the proposed increases to ensure they’re sustainable, fair and necessary.
 Some factors that lead to rate rises include:

-- the growing claim rate against private health insurance
+- the rate of private health insurance claims.

 These proposed changes are reviewed, and if the insurer can’t sufficiently justify why they need to increase their premiums, the proposal will be rejected.

-As the premium rate rise is a weighted average, some health funds increase their prices more than others.
-This weighted average is based on changes to a health funds entire portfolio of policies; this means the cost of some policies may go up a substantial amount, some may increase slightly, and some may not go up at all.
-For example, in 2018 one provider raised their premiums by as much as 8.90%, whereas another raised theirs by as little as 2.28%.
+As the health insurance premium rate rise is a weighted average, some health funds increase their prices more than others.
+This weighted average is based on changes to a health fund’s entire portfolio of policies; this means the cost of some policies may go up a substantial amount, some may increase slightly, some may not go up at all, and some could even decrease.

 For example, in 2020, one provider was set to raise their premiums by as much as 5.63%, whereas another would have raised theirs by as little as 1.98%.*